deethee/raspberry-pi-wifi-timerclock/README.md

 A wifi heating steering that replaces an old Viessmann Trimatik analogue timer clock.

-Uses Angular 5 for frontend, Spring Boot as restful Backend, Lighthttpd Webserver for static Angular Files, Tomcat for the Spring Restservices
+Uses Angular 5 for frontend, Spring Boot as restful Backend, Lighthttpd Webserver for static Angular Files, Tomcat for the Spring Restful Services

 Not responsible for any damages:

 Get a Raspberry Pi Zero with a min class 10 sd card